 CineFiles is an ongoing project of the BAMPFA Film Library and Study Center.
-Our new website, run on the open source Blacklight framework contains scanned images of reviews, press kits, film festival and repertory theater program notes, newspaper articles, and other ephemera from our extensive collections.
+This website, run on the open source Blacklight framework contains scanned images of reviews, press kits, film festival and repertory theater program notes, newspaper articles, and other ephemera from our extensive collections.

 Bay Area avant-garde films

-The San Francisco Bay Area has been a focal point for experimental filmmaking from the late 1800s to the present, and local avant-garde cinema forms a core of the BAMPFA collection.
+The San Francisco Bay Area has been a focal point for experimental filmmaking from the late 1800s to the present, and local avant-garde cinema forms one core of the BAMPFA film collection.

 Postcards by Paul Clipson